Allan-Linn/f1tenth-3DGS/README.md

 ros2 launch foxglove_bridge foxglove_bridge_launch.xml port:=8765
 ```

-After the map has been saved, load it for particle filter and run the following:
+After the map has been saved, load it for particle filter and run the following simultaneously:

 In terminal 1, run: